Proteins and Hair Health

 Your body uses proteins to build tissue cells — including the cells of your hair, skin and nails.
 Eighty to eighty-five percent of your hair is composed of a protein called keratin.
 Dietary proteins are your hair’s building blocks — they make your hair strong and help keep it in its growing (anagen) phase.

-Without sufficient available protein, your hair can become brittle and fall out before it reaches the length that it’s capable of.
-This is one of the reasons why people with a low-protein diet often find their hair won’t grow past a certain length.
+Without sufficient available protein, your hair can become brittle and fall out before it reaches its full length.
+This is one of the reasons why people with a low-protein diet often find their hair will not grow past a certain length.

-Eggs: The ‘Perfect’ Protein
+Eggs: The Perfect Protein for your Hair

 The amino acids (proteins) found in egg whites are the most complete and easily absorbed form of protein for your body.
 Dietary protein is essential to hair growth and health, because hair is made primarily of keratin – a special hair protein that gives your strands their strength, flexibility and elasticity.
 We suggest eating up to two eggs a day, at either breakfast or lunch.